ShivamSaluja/Extract-Transform-Load/README.md

+This repository can be used for the below purpose :
 1: This repository code can be used to extract data from website weather.com and store it into a mySQL database.

 2: Extract data from mySQL in JSON format using PHP and draw Graphs.A sample graph in the repository (GraphofPinCodeVsTemp.png) is between pin code of cities of New York and temperature

+Steps to perform above mentioned task

 Step 1: Generate an API key for weather.com